LiewJunTung/NumericKeyboard/README.md

 - Marc Jordant, marcjordant@gmail.com
 - Liew Jun Tung, liewjuntung@gmail.com

+## Troubleshoot
+- If there is a problem with installation via Carthage.
+Run `rm -rf ~/Library/Caches/org.carthage.CarthageKit` to remove the cache directory.

 ## License

 NumericKeyboard is available under the MIT license.
 See the LICENSE file for more info.